Accern/accern/README.md

 $ Please enter your API Token:
 $ Your client is now configured and settings saved to ~/.accern.rc.yml.
 ```
-The the next time you run `accern` the client will begin streaming the full data feed to daily files.
+The the next time you run `accern` the client will begin streaming the full data feed to `./feed.jsonl`

-### File formats (coming soon)

-The program will generate daily new line delimited JSON files ex. `2017-02-13-accern.jsonl`

 ## Advanced usage